 After working in Paris, Gogh moved to Arles.
 It is said that he had felt that the fresh air, pure water and the radiant, yellow sunshine of Arles reminded him of Japan.
 Admiring the country he had yet to see, Gogh had dreamed of Japan through painting sunflowers, inspired by the yellow sun.

 Claimed as a Post-Impressionist, Gogh had made a clear distinction from prior Impressionist works.
 What marked his work as different from Impressionism was his use of colors to express light and his depiction of emotions.
 Emotions are something we’d like to share with our guests.

-“To have you truly experience the Japan you’ve yet to visit, no matter where you live.”
+“To have you truly experience Japan from wherever you live.”

-“No matter if you are afar, or if we meet in person, we want your experience in Japan to be like no other, one that is authentic and will touch your heart.”
+“No matter if you join from far away or if we meet in person, we want your experience in Japan to be like no other — one that is authentic and will touch your heart.”

 With these thoughts as our principle, we named our tours “JAPONISME.”

-The setting for our virtual tour, Takayama is famous for its traditional old town.
+The setting for our virtual tour, Hida, Takayama is famous for its traditional old town.